Zoe-iyawa/8Week-SQL-Challenge/README.md

 # 8Week-SQL-Challenges
-This respository serves as the solutions to Danny Ma SQL challenges from the #8WeekSQLChallenge.
+This respository serves as the solutions to @Danny Ma SQL challenges from the #8WeekSQLChallenge.
 I decided to take on this challenge and test my SQL skills.
 With this being my first SQL project, I am very happy with the results.
 These are my own unique solutions and if there is any suggestions please feel free to open a pull request.

 This project showcases my ability to tackle SQL problems and showcases my proficeincy in SQL query writing